-25 Ways to Use Leftover Brewed CoffeeClick here to get our FREE weekly coffee lover newsletter!
+25 Ways to Use Leftover Brewed CoffeeSubscribe to our FREE weekly emails on finding and brewing amazing coffee!

 How much coffee have you wasted over the course of your lifetime?
 I’m sure you have poured almost as much as I have right down the drain.
 However, there are many other uses for that leftover coffee so you don’t have to waste it.
 These uses go far behind the obvious and for some could even extend in the strange.
 But the point is, there are many uses for coffee other than the tool that wakes you up every morning.